stricq/UPKManager/README.md

 Any textures not checked will be pulled from the source game file and copied unmodified into the repackaged UPK file.

 Any modified UPK files will appear in the Mod Files tab.
 These files can be selected and their contents viewed just the same as the game files in the Game Files tab.

+# Changes for Release 1.3.2

+* Changes the rebuild package process to use the file format of the saved texture rather than converting it internally to the original format in the game file.
+* Now creates the mod directory if it doesn't already exist.
+* Other misc issues that were in 1.3.1 that was not officially versioned.

 # Changes for Release 1.3